vaishnavi4549/vaishnavi4549/README.md

 ## Hi there 👋

-📌 I'm currently working as a Software Engineer - Frontend @Goldman Sachs.
-I have done my B.Tech Computer Engineering from Pune, India.
-I am committed to transforming ideas into functional websites and mobile applications using my education and experience.
+📌I am a Software Engineer - Frontend at Goldman Sachs, with a B.Tech in Computer Engineering from Vishwakarma Institute of Technology, Pune.
+I am dedicated to turning ideas into functional websites by leveraging my education and experience.

 📌 I've been programming for more than 3 years and have developed my passion towards frontend development.
 I've developed many Frontend applications focusing on responsiveness, accessibility and performance.